Author: Jenna Elkins, Communications and Digital Media Specialist, NASBA

 Once your appointment(s) is scheduled, you will receive an email confirmation.
 If you do not receive an email confirmation, please visit the Prometric website to print a confirmation of your appointment.

-For more detailed information about how to take your CPA Exam, please refer to The Candidate Bulletin.
+For more detailed information about how to take your CPA Exam, please refer to the Candidate Guide.

 - MEMBER CENTER